Your Child Has Dyslexia, Now What?

 And yet, despite this evidence that dyslexia is not a constant, some dyslexia websites, including International Dyslexia Association state that “there is no cure for dyslexia and individuals with this condition must learn coping strategies.”
 This message is unusually definitive, possibly at least in part to support parents looking to get accommodations for their children at school.

 Nevertheless, on another level it is a distracting certitude.
-It suggests there are no ways to get over dyslexia, implying that it’s not even worth trying.
+It suggests there are no ways to truly help those with dyslexia, implying that it’s not even worth trying.
 Many authoritative websites disagree with the idea that the only way to improve dyslexia is with coping strategies.
 Understood.org enumerates a number of ways to reduce dyslexia symptoms, as does WebMD.

 Growing Number of Evidence-Based Treatments